AJP-CabinetOffice/GCSDataPortal/README.md

 ### Critical

 - Complete data checking
+  - Check filetype is correct
+  - Check all available columns are expected
+  - Warn users that the extra columns have not been used
+  - Check each column has data as expected
-- Push to S3 bucket
+- Push submitted data to S3 bucket
 - Add explanatory text
+- Setup dependabot

 ### Nice to have